jmather/scope.js/README.md

 ## Docs

-Not working right now, not sure why.
-Any ideas?

     npm run docs

 # How it works

 ## Data Compiling

-Each transformation currently has three phases: preProcess, process, and postProcess
+Each transformation currently has many phases available:

+### init

+This is where any initial priming needs to happen (initial keys for values and entities are created here, for example).

-### preProcess (copy)
+### copy

 This is the step for actually moving data around.
-Copying raw data to specific areas (like values, or instanceTemplates).
+Copying raw data to specific areas (like values, or entities).

-### process (resolve)
+### resolve

 This is where you can 'fill in' the information.
 Currently this is primarily used to go back over all of the types and fill in their definitions from the definition templates.

-### postProcess (validate)
+### validate

 This is used for validation.